Divith123/OpenSource-Ninja/README.md

-# Ninja Open Source Projects - Making Technology Accessible to Everyone
+# Ninja OpenSource - Making Technology Accessible to Everyone

-Welcome to **NinjaOS.tech**, a platform dedicated to hosting and sharing open-source projects that empower developers and users worldwide.
+Welcome to **Ninja ( OpenSource )**, a platform dedicated to hosting and sharing open-source projects that empower developers and users worldwide.
 Our mission is to create tools and applications that are not only powerful and efficient but also accessible to everyone.

 ## 🚀 Featured Projects